 When is the best time to visit Bora Bora?

-Travel to Bora Bora is at its most enjoyable in November and April.
+Travel to Bora Bora is most enjoyable in November and April.
 The pleasant weather during these brief shoulder seasons ranges from the mid-70s to the mid-80s.
 The peak travel period, from May to October, is when there are few rainstorms and a large influx of visitors.
 December through March is considered a low season because of the rainy weather and increased risk of mosquito bites.
 However, since Bora Bora is always warm, any time is a fantastic time to visit.

 How to Save Money at Bora Bora?